PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 .. function:: setECSOverride(bool)

-  When ``useClientSubnet`` in :func:`newServer` is set and dnsdist adds an EDNS Client Subnet Client option to the query, override an existing option already present in the query, if any
+  When ``useClientSubnet`` in :func:`newServer` is set and dnsdist adds an EDNS Client Subnet Client option to the query, override an existing option already present in the query, if any.
+  Note that it's not recommended to enable ``setECSOverride`` in front of an authoritative server responding with EDNS Client Subnet information as mismatching data (ECS scopes) can confuse clients and lead to SERVFAIL responses on downstream nameservers.

   :param bool: Whether to override an existing EDNS Client Subnet option present in the query.
 Defaults to false